MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/move-staffhub-teams-to-shifts-in-teams.md

 ### Onboard users to Teams

-As part of your onboarding strategy, provide training and guidance for users to get familiar with Teams.
+As part of your onboarding strategy, provide training and guidance for users to help them get familiar with Teams.

-For guidance on deploying Teams and driving Teams adoption, see [How to roll out Teams](../../How-to-roll-out-teams.md).

 Share the following resources with users so they know where to get Teams clients, training, and support:

 - [Teams web client](https://teams.microsoft.com)
 - [Desktop and mobile client download links](https://teams.microsoft.com/downloads)
 - [Teams training videos](https://support.office.com/article/microsoft-teams-video-training-4f108e54-240b-4351-8084-b1089f0d21d7)
 - [Teams Help documentation](https://support.office.com/teams)

+For guidance on deploying Teams and driving Teams adoption, see [How to roll out Teams](../../How-to-roll-out-teams.md) and [Adopt Teams](../../adopt-microsoft-teams-landing-page.md).

 ## Run a pilot